MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/convert-ink-to-text.md

     recognitionCanvas.Children.Add(text);
 }
 ```
 7. Here are the functions for drawing ellipses and polygons on our recognition canvas.
-We use the the bounding rectangle of the associated ink stroke on the ink canvas to set the position and font size of the shapes.
+We use the bounding rectangle of the associated ink stroke on the ink canvas to set the position and font size of the shapes.
 ```csharp
     // Draw an ellipse on the recognitionCanvas. private void DrawEllipse(InkAnalysisInkDrawing shape)